aniket654/41889-Reflective-Portfolio/My Reflective Portfolio.md

 ### What theory proved to be useful and why?
 What have I learnt from this?
 The theory that I had at the start of the semester was that I could maximise this semester’s results by being organised with my notes.
 I hypothesize this theory will be extremely useful, and I could achieve relatively good results by doing this.
 I have learnt that it will be less tough and more consistency as my retention is undeniably improving.

+## Week 4

+### What have I learnt this week?
+This week I have learnt about system dynamics and network basics.
+More specifically, the structure of various networks such as centralised, decentralised and distributed as well as the different logic of networks.

+### What do I 'now know' that I did not before?
+This week I have realised the importance of feedback through the causal loop diagrams.
+This has greatly improved my understanding of a system.
+The causal loop diagram can be shown and explained to anyone as it can graph the natural flow of information and identify any errors or hindrances.

+### What insights have I gained?
+A major insight I gained this week was due to the video played in the tutorial which effectively highlighted that the current method of modelling Covid-19 is practically ineffective.
+This video highlighted that agent-based models are a more effective response when dealing with a real-world issue which has various autonomous agents.

+### What are (my/the) perceived strengths and weaknesses that I have observed?
+My perceived strength continues to be understanding course material by relating it to my past experiences.
+This was a bit more difficult this week as some concept were a bit more arbitrary, although I feel as though I was still able to retain information effectively.
+A weakness of mine which I observed is that I get distracted easily when doing work in general and suffer from the common problem of procrastination.
+I have done research on this topic and am now effectively studying using the Pomodoro technique.

+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+I used my flashcards in order to practice retention of information this week as well.
+It was more of a challenge due to some arbitrary concepts although it was done well.
+Another challenge was learning the basics of Python again.
+I had learnt Python before but hadn’t used it in a long time and had forgotten most of it.
+Thus, the revision of the language was refreshing.

+### What would I do better next time and with what anticipated results?
+I would continue to use the flashcards that I have made to practise active learning.
+This should result in a compounding of knowledge throughout the semester.

+### What theory proved to be useful and why?
+What have I learnt from this?
+The theory of agent-based models was very interesting this week.
+It was useful as it demonstrated the inadequacies of the current Covid-19 modelling and how it will need to be adapted in the future.

+## Week 5

+### What have I learnt this week?
+This week I have learnt about aggregating decisions and behaviour.
+The content learnt this week was based around predicting patterns and behaviour and how to model them.
+In other words, using logic and algorithms to predict human behaviour in the future based on the past.

+### What do I 'now know' that I did not before?
+I now know that human decisions can be modelled using statistics.
+I also do the “Business Statistics” course which overlapped a lot of the material presented this week such as long-tailed distribution and the addition law.
+I learnt the use of applying statistics to real-world situations to predict behaviour and future movement.

+### What insights have I gained?
+A major insight I gained this week was due to the TED talk presented in class, featuring Geoff West.
+This TED talk was about the use of power laws in order to predict the lifetimes of cities and businesses.
+He stated that every business will eventually go on and die out.
+Even seemingly massive corporations today such as Google, Facebook and Apple will all eventually die out.

+### What are (my/the) perceived strengths and weaknesses that I have observed?
+This week, we created the group chat for our group and discussed potential topics, my strength was taking initiative to ask the group which topic they preferred and then having a discussion about the pros and cons for each suggested topic.
+A weakness this week was again getting distracted although I have implemented various techniques in order to combat this.

+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+The challenges that I have encountered this week is still the re-learning of Python.
+This is a challenge which I am willing to take as I am keen to get a good grade for this subject.
+### What would I do better next time and with what anticipated results?
+I would continue to take initiative and initiate conversation within our group chat in order to start working on the assignment properly.
+Next time I would be more vocal in expressing my opinion and listen to suggestions from group members with an open and clear mind.

+### What theory proved to be useful and why?
+What have I learnt from this?
+The aggregation of behaviours theory proved to be useful this week, this was due to the ability of this theory to predict accurate outcomes of agents in the future.
+This has various real-world implementations such as recognising potentially threatening behaviours and changing it as early as possible.